-There are no restrictions on who can enter Guatemala, except for travelers from the UK and South Africa as of December 22, 2019 (or, we should say, travelers who’ve been in the UK or South Africa 14 days prior to arrival in Guatemala).
-Everyone else can enter as long as they present a negative COVID-19 (PCR or antigen) test taken within 72 hours of arriving in the country.
+There are no restrictions on who can enter Guatemala, except for travelers who have been in Brazil, the UK, and South Africa within 14 days of arrival (they need to update this rule).
+Everyone else can enter, as long as they present a negative COVID-19 (PCR or antigen) test taken within 72 hours of arriving in the country.

-Travelers fully vaccinated against Covid, with the final vaccine administered at least 14 days prior to arival can also enter Guatemala without a test if they have proof of vaccination with them.
-Also, if you’ve had (and recovered from) Covid within three months of arrival, you can forgo the test as long as you present proof of diagnosis.
+Travelers fully-vaccinated against Covid, with the final vaccine administered at least 14 days prior to arrival, can also enter Guatemala without a test.
+If you’ve had (and recovered from) Covid within three months of arrival, you can forgo the test as long as you present proof of diagnosis.

 Guatemalan citizens and legal residents arriving without a COVID-19 test will have to quarantine for two weeks under the supervision of the Health Ministry.
 Tourists arriving without a COVID-19 test, proof of vaccination, or proof of recovery will be denied entry.

 Land borders are open.
 Those entering Guatemala by land also need to provide either a negative PCR or antigen test.

 — DGAC Guatemala (@guatemala_dgac) October 11, 2021

 El Salvador reopened its airport for visitors on September 19, 2020.
 As of November 17, 2021, El Salvador has eliminated all testing and vaccination restrictions to enter the country.
 El Salvador and Costa Rica are now the only countries in Central America to not require a negative test to enter.